-Barefoot runners achieve better proprioception (which is the sense of joint position and the forces acting on the joints) because the proprioceptive nerves in our under-foot are more strongly activated to levels that immediately and strongly activate our nervous system’s (spinal cord and brain) built-in mechanical and reflexive defense mechanisms that facilitate low-impact footfalls in the absence of underfoot cushioning.
+One of the many benefits of barefoot running is you instantly get better proprioception, which is the sense of joint position and the forces acting on the joints.
+This is because when barefoot, the under-foot proprioceptive nerves are activated more fully to levels that immediately and strongly activate our nervous system’s own built-in mechanical and reflexive defense mechanisms that effectively coordinate low-impact footfalls in the absence of underfoot cushioning.
 Read more here about how improved proprioception via barefoot running can make you a better shod runner!

 BSc Neurobiology; MSc Biomechanics candidate, ultra minimalist runner & founder of RunForefoot.
 I was a heel striker, always injured.
 I was inspired by the great Tirunesh Dibaba to try forefoot running.
 Now, I'm injury free.
 This is why I launched Run Forefoot, to advocate the health & performance benefits of forefoot running and to raise awareness on the dangers of heel striking, because the world needs to know.

 - Cushioned Running Shoes Fail to Reduce Impact in Heel Strike Runners - 10/12/2019

 - How Being Barefoot Makes Your Feet Stronger - 21/10/2019

 - Forefoot Strike Running May Prevent IT Band Injury - 18/10/2019